Course details

 • Innovative teaching and assessment methods that combine theoretical legal study with practical legal debates, presentations and advocacy work.

-• Engage in a Work Based Learning module, allowing you to gain practical work experience to develop your employability.
+• Complete a 50-hour placement in a legal or related professional setting in year two as part of the Work Based Learning module, allowing you to gain practical work experience to develop your employability.

 • You will have the opportunity to get involved with our annual Cyril Oswald Jones lecture conference, whereby guest speakers from law backgrounds will provide insight into their experiences in the legal field and reflect on some of the high-profile cases they worked on during their career.